 We all have someone in our family – parents, grandparents, uncles or aunts who have to undergo cataract surgery at some point or the other.
 When you or a loved one are handed a diagnosis of cataract and are advised to undergo cataract surgery, the very thought can give rise to a lot of questions, anxieties and fears.
 One major cause of apprehension is – What will happen during the cataract operation?
 What can one expect after the cataract surgery?
 Just knowing what will happen and what we are expected to do, can ease a lot of our anxieties.

 Cataract surgery involves removing the natural eye lens which has opacified and replacing it with an artificial lens called an intraocular lens (IOL).
 Cataract operation is usually performed by Phacoemulsification.
 Newer stitch-less cataract surgeries called MICS (minimal incision cataract surgery) help for a faster and gentler recovery.
-Nonetheless, a cataract surgery requires some precautions after the surgery.
-Here is a list of Dos and Don’ts that a patient is expected to follow after cataract surgery.
+Nonetheless, cataract surgery requires some precautions after the surgery.

 - Do not rub your eye with your hands.
 This can dislodge the stitches if any have been used or impair the healing process after stitch-less surgery.
 Also, it can cause eye infections.
 If your eye waters or itches, you can wipe it gently with a clean tissue or a sterile, moist cotton swab.